Dismissed after an accident at work – can I claim compensation?

 - Free Advice On Dismissal After An Accident At Work – Or Start Your Claim Today

 I have had an accident at work can they sack me?
 This is a question we often get asked.
-If you have been involved in an accident in the workplace, and it was not caused by you (you weren’t the one at fault), you will have grounds to make a claim for any compensation you believe necessary.
+If you have been involved in an accident in the workplace, and you did not cause it (you weren’t the one at fault), you will have grounds to claim any compensation you believe necessary.
 If you proceed with this, your employer is not allowed to fire you for doing so.
 A lot of people worry that they will lose their job, but that should not happen.
-If, for any reason you are dismissed after an accident at work, you would then have grounds to start a further claim for unfair dismissal.
+If for any reason, you are dismissed after an accident at work, you would then have grounds to start a further claim for unfair dismissal.